-Author has written 19 stories for Silmarillion, Harry Potter, Lord of the Rings, Danny Phantom, X-Men, Labyrinth, Nightrunner series, Ninja Turtles, X-Men: The Movie, Thor, Hobbit, and Teenage Mutant Ninja Turtles.
+Author has written 22 stories for Silmarillion, Harry Potter, Lord of the Rings, Danny Phantom, X-Men, Labyrinth, Nightrunner series, Ninja Turtles, X-Men: The Movie, Thor, Hobbit, and Teenage Mutant Ninja Turtles.

 I have been a graduate student studying (at long last) to be an English teacher, but I am now interested in being an author of my own published works.
 I intend to get there, but I'm working on a few things here, first.

 I am a fan of an eclectic collection of literature, but the fan fiction which I've looked for with great relish usually feature Harry Potter, Labyrinth, and/or Xanth.
 Danny Phantom is my latest interest.

 I've been a long time lurker and anonymous poster; because I enjoy reading, it is only right to pay for the favor with a review.
 For years, I've seriously enjoyed what I read, and I do the best I can as a reviewer.